bubbleboy14/cantools/README.md

 This module supports video playback.

 ### video players
-We support DTube, BitChute, Vimeo, YouTube, Google Video, Facebook, and uStream.
+We support DTube, BitChute, Rumble, Odysee, lbryplayer, UGETube, GabTV, Vimeo, YouTube, Google Video, Facebook, and uStream.

 ### raw formats
-We support mp4, ogg, and webm.
+We support mp4, ogg, webm, and mov.

 Typically, you'll want to use the fit() function.